Juniper: General use

 Juniper berries are a spice used in a wide variety of culinary dishes and are best known for the primary flavoring in gin (and responsible for gin's name, which is a shortening of the Dutch word for juniper, jenever).
 A juniper-based spirit is made by fermenting juniper berries and water to create a "wine" that is then distilled.
 This is often sold as a juniper brandy in eastern Europe.
-Juniper berries are also used as the primary flavor in the liquor Jenever and sahti-styles of beers.
+Juniper berries are also used as the primary flavor in the liquor jenever.
 Juniper berry sauce is often a popular flavoring choice for quail, pheasant, veal, rabbit, venison, and other game dishes.

 A tea can be made from the young twigs.
+Twigs or needles are used to flavour the traditional Finnish junperbeer, sahti as well.

 Dense and rot resistant, the irregular trunks of junipers have been used as fence posts and firewood.
-Stands that produce enough wood for specialty uses generally go under the common name "cedar," including Juniperus virginiana, the "red cedar" that is used widely in cedar drawers and closets.
+Stands that produce enough wood for specialty uses generally go under the common name "cedar", including Juniperus virginiana, the "red cedar" that is used widely in cedar drawers and closets.
 The lack of space or a hyphen between the words "red" and "cedar" is sometimes used to indicate that this species is not a true cedar (Cedrus).

 Juniper in weave is a traditional cladding technique used in Northern Europe, e.g. at Havrå, Norway.

 Juniper berries are steam distilled to produce an essential oil that may vary from colorless to yellow or pale green.
 Some of its chemical components are terpenoids and aromatic compounds, such as cadinene, a sesquiterpene.